 A search for “PS3″ on the Infrared Compatibility page will show a list of supported third-party PS3 infrared adapters.

-Roomie 3.0 introduces direct network control of all generations of the Apple TV.
+Roomie 3.0 introduced direct network control of all generations of the Apple TV.
 Adding Apple TV is now as simple as navigating to Settings > General > Remotes on your Apple TV, selecting the same Apple TV from the Add Device panel in Roomie, selecting your Roomie instance from the Remotes screen of your Apple TV, and then entering the 4 digit pairing code displayed on your Apple TV into the Roomie pairing screen.
 If you experience any issues during the pairing process, restarting the Apple TV and/or iOS device should resolve it.

 The content below refers only to the legacy infrared method of controlling Apple TV.